webpack/changelog-v5/guides/persistent-caching.md

 * when you have a custom build script and change that

 Here it becomes tricky.
-Webpack is not able to handle all these cases out-of-the-box.
+webpack is not able to handle all these cases out-of-the-box.
 That's why we've chosen the safe way and made persistent caching an opt-in feature.
 We want you to learn how to enable persistent caching to give you the correct hints.
 We want you to know which configuration needs to be used to handle i. e. your custom build script.